any01ne/Win11-Upgrade-Automation/README.md

-# Win11-Upgrade-Automation
-Internal IT script for automating Windows 11 upgrades with minimal user interaction.

 # 🪟 Windows 11 Upgrade Script

 PowerShell script that automates a **silent in-place upgrade to Windows 11 25H2 (build 26000+)** using a local ISO image.